tlee08/behavysis/documentation/docs/tutorials/setup.md

 # Setup

-Before running the ba_pipeline analysises, the files that we want to analyse must be set up a certain way for the ba_pipeline program to recognise them.
+Before running the behavysis_pipeline analysises, the files that we want to analyse must be set up a certain way for the behavysis_pipeline program to recognise them.

 There are three important guidelines to set up the project: